Wow oh wow!

 Thank goodness for insurance!

 The MOST random person you'll ever meet.
 Wife.
 Mom.
 Daughter.
 Sister.
-I love to do everything, but you have to know when your trying to do to much...I just haven't realized that point yet!
+I love to do everything, but you have to know when you're trying to do too much...I just haven't realized that point yet!